tahhnik/Designing-Large-Scale-Data-Warehouse-with-Azure-Synapse-Analytics/README.md

 ## Acknowledgments 🙌
-   My humble gratitude to my friends and family who are constant supports for my works and endevours
+   My humble gratitude to my friends and family who are constant support of my works and endeavors

 ## Connect with Me ⬇️
    [![LinkedIn](https://img.shields.io/badge/Connect%20with%20me%20on-LinkedIn-blue.svg)](https://www.linkedin.com/in/tahnikahmed/)